elif-aksy/text-classification-logreg/README.md

 # Text Classification with Logistic Regression (TF-IDF)

 ## Project Overview
-This project focuses on building a text classification pipeline using classical machine learning techniques.
+This project presents an end-to-end text classification pipeline using classical machine learning techniques.
-The goal is to transform raw text data into meaningful numerical representations and evaluate a robust baseline model.
+The focus is on transforming raw, unstructured text into meaningful numerical features and building a strong, interpretable baseline model.

-The project demonstrates an end-to-end workflow from preprocessing to model evaluation, with an emphasis on interpretability and performance metrics.
+The notebook demonstrates a clean and reproducible workflow suitable for data-driven decision support systems in large-scale platforms.

 ---

 ## Problem Definition
-Text data is widely used in e-commerce platforms for tasks such as product categorization, customer feedback analysis, and content moderation.
+Text data plays a crucial role in e-commerce platforms through customer reviews, product descriptions, and feedback systems.
-The challenge is to convert unstructured text into structured features and build a model that can classify texts accurately.
+The main challenge is to convert unstructured text into structured representations and accurately classify it using scalable and interpretable models.

 ---

 ## Approach
-The workflow follows these steps:
+The project follows these steps:

 - Text preprocessing and cleaning
 - Feature extraction using **TF-IDF**
 - Model training with **Logistic Regression**
 - Hyperparameter tuning using **GridSearchCV**
-- Model evaluation with classification metrics
+- Model evaluation with robust classification metrics

 ---